 The Local Government Act 2003 (the Act) and supporting regulations require the Council to 'have regard to' the CIPFA Prudential Code and the CIPFA Treasury Management Code of Practice to set Prudential and Treasury Indicators for the next three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable.
-Both CIPFA Codes were revised in December 2017 and again on 20 December 2021.
-Due to the timing of the 2021 update, formal adoption is not required until 2023/24.
-The revised codes will have the following implications:
+Both CIPFA Codes were revised in December 2021 with formal adoption required in 2023/24 The revised codes have the following implications:

-- A requirement to adopt a new debt liability benchmark treasury indicator - They clarify what CIPFA expects a local authority to borrow for and what they do not view as appropriate, however it is important to highlight that none of Tendring's borrowing falls within the inappropriate category - A requirement to address environmental, social and governance (ESG) considerations in the Capital Strategy and in Treasury Management Practice 1 (TMP1) - Implementation of a policy to review commercial property, with a view to divest where appropriate - Create new Investment Practices to manage risks associated with nontreasury investment (for Tendring this is the single Investment Property held) that are similar to the current TMPs - Expansion of the knowledge and skills register for individuals involved in treasury management, proportionate to the size and complexity of the work involved - All investments and investment income to be split between: - those held for treasury management arising from cash flows - those held for delivery of services such as housing, regeneration and local infrastructure - Tendring has none in this category at present - o those held for commercial return i.e. the investment property
+- A requirement to adopt a new debt liability benchmark treasury indicator - this is included below - They clarify what CIPFA expects a local authority to borrow for and what they do not view as appropriate, however it is important to highlight that none of Tendring's borrowing falls within the inappropriate category - A requirement to address environmental, social and governance (ESG) considerations in the Capital Strategy and in Treasury Management Practice 1 (TMP1) this will be included within the updated TMPs. - Implementation of a policy to review commercial property, with a view to divest where appropriate - this forms part of the investment plan process set out in the Capital Strategy part of this document - Create new Investment Practices to manage risks associated with nontreasury investment (for Tendring this is the single Investment Property held) that are similar to the current TMPs - these have not been split out as Tendring only has the single property, but they will be highlighted in the TMPS. - Expansion of the knowledge and skills register for individuals involved in treasury management, proportionate to the size and complexity of the work involved this will be included within the updated TMPs. - All investments and investment income to be split between: - those held for treasury management arising from cash flows - those held for delivery of services such as housing, regeneration and local infrastructure - the Council has none in this category at present - o those held for commercial return i.e. investment property